 In line 10, the mmu_idx is extracted from the lowest 11 bits of the virtual

 address.
-This is necesarry, because QEMU uses up to 16 different MMU
+This is necessary, because QEMU uses up to 16 different MMU

 modes with dedicated TLBs [24b].
 Whenever QEMU performs a TLB

 lookup, it does so in a specific MMU mode.
 This MMU mode is clear